-Fair value of financial assets, in the absence of an active market, is estimated by using valuation techniques.
-Such valuations were based on certain assumptions about credit risk, volatility and liquidity risks associated with the instruments, which are subject to uncertainty and might materially differ from the actual results.
+Fair value of financial assets, in the absence of an active market, is estimated based on significant unobservable inputs using valuation techniques.
+Judgement and estimation are required in establishing the relevant valuation techniques and relevant inputs thereof.
+Changes in assumptions relating to these factors could result in material adjustments to the fair value of these financial assets.
 Further details are included in Note 32.4.